 One of the favorite occupations of the tank top cult members is gym selfie production.
 Usually, the addiction starts small and gradually reaches epic proportions.

-A guy returns home from work feeling like total garbage, then looks in the mirror and tries to lift his spirit by flexing them arms.
+A guy returns home from work feeling like total garbage, looks in the mirror and tries to lift his spirit by flexing his arms.
 However, that’s not enough.
-Others have to see those loaded guns too.
-Why would anybody want to be big if others can’t see the massiveness?
+Others have to see the loaded guns too.
+Why would anybody want to be big if others can’t admire the massiveness?
 It’s like being rich and having nobody around to appreciate your new gadgets.

 We love putting on a tank top and being Mr. Bad Boy in front of others.
 Walking around with shirt-busting biceps next to the typical weakling on the street is a feast for the ego.

 “Look at me, I took some D-bol and now I have muscles.
 I am a gangsta rapper too.
 Hear my sick lines.”
 Nice try bro.

-Anyway, I am not against people taking pictures and loving themselves.
+I am not against people taking pictures and loving themselves.
 Self-love could be a sin but only when you overdose.
 As the old saying goes, you can’t love others when you don’t love yourself.
-This is why I don’t think selfies are bad.
+This is why I don’t think that selfies are bad.
 They are just photos, memories.
-What’s bad is when we become obsessive and extremely self-centered.
+The bad comes when we become obsessive and extremely self-centered.

 I understand that one day the good days will be gone.
-Sooner or later, we will be old, tired and sad.
+Sooner or later, we will be old, tired and sadder.
 It’s inevitable.
-At the end of the day, photos are one of the few things that help us preserve the good old memories.
+At the end of the day, photos are one of the few things that help us preserve the good memories.
 Let’s use them for that first and earning likes from unaware strangers second.